 Taskstream is a tool that Prairie View A&M University uses for assessment purposes.
-At least one of your assignments is REQUIRED to be submitted as an "artifact," an item of coursework that serves as evidence that course objectives are met.
+One or more of your assignments may be required for submission as an "artifact," an item of coursework that serves as evidence that course objectives are met.
 More information will be provided during the semester, but for general information, you can visit Taskstream via the link in eCourses.